 The IDG is a registered religious organisation with both the (Spanish) Tax Agency and Ministry of Justice – numbers R3600437B and 022549 respectively – and is, therefore, under legal protection and responsibilities.
 Thus, this also implies that Druidry is an officially recognised religion.
 Furthermore, the IDG is a proud member of the Galician Cultural Heritage Network.
-The IDG is not a member but collaborates regularly with the Celtic Druid Alliance (international organisation).
+The IDG collaborates regularly with a number of other groups and organisations.

 This website uses Galician as its main language.
 We sometimes publish in English.
 Check >here< all the bilingual or English-only publications.

 If you wish to contact us you can reach the Fellowship >here.<